 Touring in the Loire Valley means you don’t have to travel far to see the grand chateaus and pretty villages that dot the landscape.
+The Castles in France are simply stunning.
 John and I stayed in one place, Chenonceaux, and found a multitude of treasures on short day trips along and over the rivers that wind through this green, broad valley.

 The farthest we drove was to Fontevraud Abbey.
 Fontevraud was high on my list because I’m an admirer of Eleanor of Aquitane, one of the great and powerful women in history (remember “Lion In Winter”? that’s her, in her old age.)
 She was queen of France and England, had a remarkable life, and spent her last years at Fontevraud.
 Her tomb and effigy are here, along with that of her son Richard the Lionhearted and King Henry II.